browserengineering/book/book/html.md

 Exercises
 =========

-*Entities:* Implement support for `&amp;`, `&lt;`, `&gt;`, and `&quot;`, which expand to ampersand, less than, greater than, and the quotation mark in HTML.
-These "entities" can go either in ordinary text or inside tags.
-Should you handle entities in the lexer or the parser?

 *Comments:* Update the HTML lexer to support comments.
 Comments in HTML begin with `<!--` and end with `-->`.
 However, comments aren't the same as tags: they can contain any text, including left and right